 This section outlines the natural and manmade features found within the Plan area identified through high-level desktop studies available at the time this Plan was written.
-When development is proposed in the Plan area, the County will determine what studies will be required, based on the magnitude of the proposed development.
+When development is proposed in the Plan area, the County will determine what additional studies may be required, based on the magnitude of the proposed development.